astrostl/aws/README.md

 3. you have an ~/aws/keys/ directory with SSH keys
 4. you have an ~/aws/ec2-api-tools/ directory with [the EC2 API tools](http://aws.amazon.com/developertools/351)

-Clone this into your home dir, grab the EC2 API tools, edit, and you're set.
+'git clone' from your home dir, grab the EC2 API tools, edit, and you're set.
 I recommend aliasing 'bin/aws'.

 ```bash
 # aws